-In a survey conducted by The Harris Poll, more than 60 percent of people suffering from anxiety, depression, or PTSD, say they believe psychedelic medicine could play a role in their treatment and that the substances should be made widely available.
+In a recent survey conducted by The Harris Poll, more than 60 percent of people suffering from anxiety, depression, or PTSD, say they believe psychedelic medicine could play a role in their treatment and that the substances should be made widely available.
 It’s the latest in a body of research showing the market potential for psychedelics, despite most of them still being federally outlawed.

 “This promising family of new medicines has the potential to be more effective than traditional medicines with minimal side effects, giving people their best selves back,” said Stang.
 “Our country’s mental health crisis not only impacts public health, but also the economy–each year, untreated mental illness costs the U.S. up to $300 billion in lost productivity.”